aadittambe/first-github-action/README.md

 📥 have the ability to log files to the repository

-## What are we doing today?

-🧑‍💻 getting familiar with the syntax to build a workflow (a markup language called YML)

-⚙️ run two tasks

 ## Prerequisites

-- A GitHub account
+- Let's create a new repository
-- with permission to let GitHub Actions commit and push files
+- Let's change its settings so that GitHub Actions can commit and push files

 ## Let's get started!